jonnonz1/nz-statute-book/acts/public/2008/policing-act-2008.md

   (b) the authorities in that place—
     (i) are not subject to any obligation to cede jurisdiction to the New Zealand authorities in respect of that act or omission; and
     (ii) bring criminal proceedings against the person in that place.
-(3) No information may be laid against any person over whom jurisdiction is claimed by virtue of subsection (2) without the consent of the Attorney-General.
+(3) No charging document may be filed against any person over whom jurisdiction is claimed by virtue of subsection (2) without the consent of the Attorney-General.

 ### 88 Powers of arrest and detention
-(1) Subsection (2) applies to any offence in respect of which the laying of an information requires the consent of the Attorney-General under section 87(3).
+(1) Subsection (2) applies to any offence in respect of which the filing of a charging document requires the consent of the Attorney-General under section 87(3).
-(2) If any person is alleged to have committed an offence to which this subsection applies,—and the person may be detained in custody within or outside New Zealand or, if the person is in, or has been taken to, New Zealand, remanded in custody or on bail, even though the consent of the Attorney-General has not been obtained to the laying of an information in respect of that offence; but no further proceedings may be taken until that consent has been obtained.
+(2) If any person is alleged to have committed an offence to which this subsection applies,—and the person may be detained in custody within or outside New Zealand or, if the person is in, or has been taken to, New Zealand, remanded in custody or on bail, even though the consent of the Attorney-General has not been obtained to the filing of a charging document in respect of that offence; but no further proceedings may be taken until that consent has been obtained.
   (a) the person may be arrested without warrant within or outside New Zealand; or (b) a warrant for the person’s arrest may be issued in New Zealand and executed within or outside New Zealand,— (3) The provisions of the Crimes Act 1961 relating to arrest apply in respect of the arrest of a person referred to in subsection (2) for an act or omission to which section 87 applies, in all respects as if the act or omission had occurred in New Zealand.